Home > Analyses > Technology > Salesforce, Inc.

 score analysis

-Salesforce shows favorable scores in discounted cash flow, return on equity, and return on assets, each rated 4 out of 5.
-Debt-to-equity is moderate at 3, while price-to-earnings and price-to-book ratios are moderately rated at 2, indicating balanced valuation metrics.
+Salesforce scores favorably on discounted cash flow, return on equity, and return on assets, indicating strong fundamentals.
+Debt-to-equity is moderate, while price-to-earnings and price-to-book ratios remain unfavorable, suggesting valuation concerns.

 Analysis of the company’s bankruptcy risk

-Salesforce’s Altman Z-Score places it securely in the safe zone, indicating a low risk of bankruptcy and financial distress:
+The Altman Z-Score places Salesforce in the grey zone, indicating a moderate risk of bankruptcy that investors should monitor carefully:

 altman z score analysis